VibeUE

 • Powered by high-quality LLM optimized for tool calling

-• Full access to all 6 MCP discovery tools and 9 Python services
+• Full access to all 10 MCP tools and 25 Python services

 • Generous free tier for beta users